younata/personal_knowledge/src/flying/ifr/navigation.md

 In an approach, you can also get RNAV VNAV, which provides Vertical NAVigation guidance (using GPS?), and BARO-VNAV, which uses barometric altitude to provide vertical guidance.

-Published RNAV routes are Q (above 18,000 MSL) and T (up to 18,000 MSL) routes.
+Published RNAV routes are Q (above 18,000 MSL/FL180) and T (up to 18,000 MSL) routes.
 Designated RNAV 1, unless otherwise charted.

+Note that, per [AIM 1-2-3 (c)](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap1_section_2.html#OAOK815dchri), you can use an RNAV system instead of ground-based navigation for the following instances:

+- Determining your position relative to/distance from a VOR, TACAN, NDB, compass locator, DME fix; or a named fix defined by a VOR radial, TACAN course, NDB bearing, or compass locator bearing intersecting a VOR or localizer course.
+- Navigate to or from a VOR, TACAN, NDB, or compass locator.
+- Hold over a VOR, TACAN, NDB, compass locator, or DME fix.
+- Fly an arc based upon DME.

+Or basically, for most en-route navigation, up to the final approach segment of an approach.
+You cannot use an RNAV system when the procedure specifically states that it is Not Available (NA).
+You also cannot use an RNAV system for "lateral navigation on localizer-based courses", i.e. not for an ILS, Localizer, or Localizer back course.
+You can still use an RNAV system for identifying a waypoint defined by a VOR and localizer course intersection.

 ### RNP - Required Navigation Performance